Perilla-lab/TEMNet/README.md

 pip install -r requirements.txt
 ```
 these will be installed to the environment directory **/temnet-env/** so no need to worry about breaking your system :) .
+The training pipeline is currently restricted to tensorflow 2.1, if you wish to train the network you should use requirements_tf21.txt instead, for inference any tensorflow version >=2.1 works as specified in requirements.txt.

 ## Downloading the dataset
 You can train the network with any dataset you like.
 However we provide a dataset of 59 HIV-1 TEM micrographs for training and validating your data.
 You can download it with the script we provide